ajkrebs/ajk/README.md

 I managed to get all of the programs to compile with garbage collection enabled, aside from those noted above.
 I added a #define GC that toggles garbage collection on and off in the header.cpp file.
-To get GC working, I wrapped all registre allocations in calls to alloca and store.
+To get GC working, I wrapped all register allocations in calls to alloca and store.
 I did this by modifying closure-convert.rkt.
 I just wrote a function that would wrap a call to allocate a register in calls to alloca and store.